dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 In this post I will be writing about the [get world position method in the object3d base class](https://stackoverflow.com/questions/15098479/how-to-get-the-global-world-position-of-a-child-object) in the javaScript library known as three.js.
 So the content here has to do with just one little issue in an over all larger library that is written in a specific programing language called javaScript.
 I assume that you have at least some basic working knowledge of how to get up and running with the basics at least, because I am not going to do that here in this post.
 However I always like to start off my three.js posts with a section like this in which I outline some things that you should be aware of before continuing to read the rest of the content.

 ### 1.1 - version numbers matter in three.js

+When I first wrote this post I was using revision 127 of threejs which was a late version of threejs as of April of 2021.
+When it comes to just the get world position method of the object3d class I do not think much has changed over the years, however a great deal has changed throughout the library.
+Code breaking changes are introduced to three.js all the time so if the code examples are not working as expected always check your version numbers first.

 ### 1.2 - Read my more on the look at method of object3d and what it has to do with world space